 As the unmanned aircraft systems (UAS) industry continues to evolve dynamically, the benefits of gaining an education specific to UAS have become apparent.
 Embry-Riddle Aeronautical University is a leader in UAS curriculum, launching the first accredited program in the country.
 The program has continued to mature and grow by providing the state-of-the-art classroom and practical instruction necessary for graduates to become UAS industry leaders.

-Embry-Riddle’s Bachelor of Science in Unmanned Aircraft Systems Science degree equips students with the necessary knowledge and skills to seek employment in a wide variety of UAS related fields, including professional UAS pilots, sensor operators and ground technicians.
+Embry-Riddle’s Bachelor of Science in Unmanned Aircraft Systems Science degree equips students with the necessary knowledge and skills to seek employment in a wide variety of UAS related fields, including professional UAS pilots, sensor operators, project managers and field technicians.

 Additionally, Embry-Riddle has paired with local organizations to establish land use for academic flight operations.
 Students, under faculty guidance, have the opportunity to operate a host of unmanned platforms in actual environments, which further broadens capabilities and exposure to industry standards.

 This degree program is confined to International Traffic in Arms Regulations (ITAR), which limits admission to only U.S. or naturalized citizens.

-The B.S. in UAS Science degree program at Embry-Riddle’s Daytona Beach Campus is one of the first and one of only a few in the nation that gives graduates the expertise they need for employment as operators, observers, sensor operators, and operations administrators of unmanned aircraft systems.
+The B.S. in Unmanned Aircraft Systems Science degree program at Embry-Riddle’s Daytona Beach Campus is one of the first and one of only a few in the nation that gives graduates the expertise they need for employment as professional UAS pilots, sensor operators, mission coordinators and applications specialists.

 UAS students also learn about core engineering principles relevant to the operation of UAS and how the regulatory environment is evolving to govern their operations.
 Housed in the Department of Aeronautical Science in the College of Aviation, the program provides knowledge in several UAS applications areas, surveillance and data collection, secure operations, long duration operations, and autonomous operations.

 A typical first year includes general education courses like Communication Theory and Skills, Aeronautical Science core courses, and other courses related to human factors, math, and science.